Moumouls/data-toulouse-grapql/README.md

 ## Run the project
 First of all get into the directory an run :
 `npm i`
-> Intall all required packages
+> Install all required packages

 And then run :
 `npm run start`